-Since FY10, total revenues have increased at an average annual rate of 3%.
+Since FY11, total revenues have increased at an average annual rate of 2%.

-For the fiscal year ending June 30, 2019, total revenues received by Alsip, Hazelgreen and Oak Lawn Elementary School District 126 can be broken down as follows:
+For the fiscal year ending June 30, 2020, total revenues received by Alsip, Hazelgreen and Oak Lawn Elementary School District 126 can be broken down as follows:

-Other Local Revenues include student fees, lunch fees, and other miscellaneous revenues
+Other Local Revenues include interest income, student fees, lunch fees, and other miscellaneous revenues

-In order to analyze revenue patterns during this time period, it is necessary to examine the primary sources of revenue in the district: Real estate taxes amount to 75% of the district's total revenues.
-Corporate personal property replacement taxes amount to 3% of the district's total revenues, and general State-aid amount to 9% of the district's total revenues.
+In order to analyze revenue patterns during this time period, it is necessary to examine the primary sources of revenue in the district: Real estate taxes amount to 77% of the district's total revenues.
+Corporate personal property replacement taxes amount to 4% of the district's total revenues, and general State-aid amount to 8% of the district's total revenues.
 The following graphs illustrate the growth patterns of these revenue sources over the past ten years: